- Jonathan Still's six criteria for political equality provide a useful structure for evaluating election systems.

 Any supermajority requirement can be understood as changing the weighting of individual votes depending on who is doing better.
 A 2/3 requirement means that two-thirds minus one votes are collectively counted as less than one-third plus one.

 Proportional representation can be understood as a stricter restating of equal shares.
 This time voters should expect an equal share of a representative they support as opposed to a representative in general.
-Again, this is taking something generally described a group right (parties should be entitled seats in relation to the votes they received) and reframing it as an individual right: you should have the representation that you want.
+Again, this is taking something generally described as a group right (parties should be entitled seats in relation to the votes they received) and reframing it as an individual right: you should have the representation that you want.

 In most cases, this rule is an unnecessary addition because it will generally be satisfied by fulfillment of previous rules.
-If all voters have an equal share, anonymity is satisfied, there are no voting arrangements that distort voter power, or unfair requirements for victory, the result should be similar to those delivered by proportional representation voting systems deliver.
+If all voters have an equal share, anonymity is satisfied, there are no voting arrangements that distort voter power, or unfair requirements for victory, the result should be similar to those delivered by proportional representation voting systems.

 That said, PR systems in the real world do not completely fulfill all criteria.
 National List PR systems commonly have a threshold for representation higher than the ‘natural' percentage required to elect one representative.
 This violates the principle behind majority rule as votes for these parties are weighted down until there are enough of them to pass the test.
 The single transferable vote (STV) is often part of constituency systems, and so is vulnerable to both equal shares and anonymity violations (if notably less so than other systems).